Specialist Complex Needs Rehabilitation Work (Visual Impairment) (Top-up) - BSc (Hons)

 In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits).

-A person is termed Deafblind if they have a combined sight and hearing loss, dual sensory loss/impairment, Deaf vision impaired or blind hard of hearing.
-This module aims to up-skill and equip students with an in-depth foundation of knowledge concerning the associated impacts on daily life for people who are Deafblind.
-You will develop competence with appropriate techniques to facilitate communication, access to information and movement, orientation and mobility.
-You will acquire the expertise to inform your teaching practice within a vision impairment Rehabilitation Work setting when delivering assessment and service provision to people who are Deafblind.
+A person is termed deafblind if they have a combined sight and hearing loss, this includes having a dual sensory loss/impairment, being deaf visually impaired or blind hard of hearing.
+This module aims to up skill and equip you with in-depth knowledge concerning the associated impacts on daily life for people who are deafblind.
+You will develop knowledge of congenital and acquired deafblindness in adults as well as appropriate techniques to facilitate communication, access to information and movement, orientation and mobility.

 Download course specification